aws-samples/aws-iot-greengrass-opcua-adapter/README.md

       done ...
 (0)
       ```
-      + Fix the error by the patch.
+      + Fix the error by the patch and then npm rebuild.
       ```
       git apply patch/Fix-the-npm-install-issue-due-to-openssl.patch

+      npm rebuild
       ```